-Target Suggestions 1.
-LGBTI+ political leaders Take all required security measures and precautions to make sure you are safe and be aware of reputational risks and potential attacks in the public space and the digital sphere.
-Be open to continued learning, improving your knowledge and skills, and seeking mentorship and leadership opportunities.
-Take care of yourself to avoid burnout and stress, especially in contexts of hostility towards gender and sexual diversity.
-When elected, promote inclusive laws and policies that improve the rights and lives of all people, including those of historically marginalized communities such as LGBTI+ persons.
-Be aware of tokenistic practices, which give visibility to LGBTI+ persons in a symbolic role to create the impression of diversity and equality and yet hide the lack of real change.
+Target Recommendations 1.
+LGBTI+ political leaders Take all required security measures and precautions to ensure personal safety and be aware of reputational risks and potential attacks in the public space and the digital sphere.
+Be open to continued learning, to improve knowledge and skills, and seek mentorship and leadership opportunities.
+Take care to avoid burnout and stress, especially in contexts of hostility towards gender and sexual diversity.
+When in office, promote inclusive laws and policies that improve the rights and lives of all people, including those of historically marginalized communities such as LGBTI+ persons.
+Be as visible and open about your gender and sexuality as is comfortable, taking into account context and political and personal priorities.
+Be aware of tokenistic practices, which give visibility to LGBTI+ persons in a symbolic role to create the impression of diversity and equality and hide lack of real change.
 Value diversity within the LGBTI+ community and take into account the needs of different groups, considering gender, ethnicity, age, disability and other conditions.
 Build a supportive network of friends and allies.
 Promote positive change and the rights of LGBTI+ persons when the opportunity arises.
 2. Political parties 2.1.
 Include provisions on non-discrimination and LGBTI+ rights in foundational documents and internal rules and develop effective mechanisms for resolution of discrimination cases.
 2.2.
-Create and strengthen LGBTI+ networks within the party or as associated entities to help increase their influence and voice and ensure safe spaces.
+Create and strengthen LGBTI+ networks within the party or as associated entities to help increase the influence and voice of members of the community and to ensure safe spaces.